vuongtlt13/aqworker/examples/simple_fastapi/README.md

 - Interactive API docs (Swagger UI): http://localhost:8000/docs
 - Alternative API docs (ReDoc): http://localhost:8000/redoc

-### 2. Start a worker
+### 2. Start queue workers

-In a separate terminal, run a worker to process jobs.
-You can use either the CLI or the Python script:
+In another terminal, also `cd examples/simple_fastapi`, then run workers to process `Job` handlers.
+You can use either the CLI or the Python runner:

 #### Using AQWorker CLI